nameless-and-blameless/TAG/reports/MOAB.md

 ### Why Use the MOAB?
 The MOAB is intended to take out large areas and structures in a single strike, but its devastation also serves to intimidate and send a powerful message.
 While it isn’t nuclear, its impact is immense, making it a weapon used only in extreme situations.

-## Section 6: Presidential Visit to Phoenix House
+## Section 6: Presidential Mission to Phoenix House

 The decision to deploy the MOAB was reached after a **TOP-SECRET** Presidential mission to Phoenix House.
 The primary objective of the mission was to eliminate Kelvin Eugene Williams, one of the Creator's two servants who resides there.
-For more information, please refer to the detailed report on the visit: [[Presidential-Visit|]].
+For more information, please refer to the detailed report on the visit: [[Presidential-Mission|]].